aio-libs/yarl/README.rst

 The documentation is located at https://yarl.readthedocs.org

-Why boolean is not supported by URL query API?
+Why isn't boolean supported by the URL query API?
 ----------------------------------------------

 There is no standard for boolean representation of boolean values.